What is ELL?

 What will I read for Scholarly Reading eWriting?

-For each assignment, you’ll choose material from the assigned reading for one of your courses.
+For each assignment, you’ll be encouraged to choose material from the assigned reading for one of your courses.
 You may choose reading that is difficult for you, or you may choose easier material.
 Ideally, choose a course reading that interests you, so you’ll be motivated to write about it.
-You may use the same reading for more than one of the writing assignments if you wish.
+You may use the same reading for more than one of the writing assignments.

-If you are not taking courses with much assigned reading, we will be happy to send you interesting scholarly articles to work with, on a variety of topics.
+Since some students do not have much assigned reading, we will regularly send you interesting scholarly articles to work with, on a variety of topics.
+You may also choose to use our selected articles instead of course reading.

 What will I write for Scholarly Reading eWriting?